January 29, 2020

 Mousam Valley Mushrooms, in Springvale, Maine, had potential to grow their business, but needed capital and employees to ramp up production.
-CEI invested in the early-stage company, allowing them to build out their facility, but the company had limited luck hiring through traditional channels.
-As a result, supervisors were forced to split their time between their primary growing/harvesting tasks and folding delivery boxes in order to keep production moving.
+CEI financing allowed the owners to build out their facility, but the company struggled to hire new workers through traditional channels.
+As a result, supervisors were forced to split their time between primary growing/harvesting tasks and folding delivery boxes in order to keep production moving.

-A few months after receiving the financing from CEI, Mousam Valley Mushrooms was introduced to CEI’s workforce solutions team to help fill their employment gap.
+A few months after receiving a loan from CEI, Mousam Valley Mushrooms was introduced to CEI’s workforce solutions team to help fill their employment gap.
 After an initial site visit and review of the company’s operations, CEI staff recommended a way to reorganize job duties, allowing supervisors to focus on increasing yield, while making other jobs more accessible to individuals with barriers to employment.

 The business case behind the CEI proposal was strong – the reorganization of job duties would allow Mousam Valley Mushroom supervisors to focus on increasing productivity.
 CEI then introduced Mousam Valley to Waban, a social services provider in Sanford contracted by the State of Maine Department of Vocational Rehabilitation to assist individuals who have disabilities get and keep a job.
 Potential workers receiving vocational rehabilitation services face a variety of barriers to employment, including physical, mental and emotional challenges, but when properly supported, they often become effective and loyal employees, resulting in benefits to both the individual and their employer.